OguzhanCOG/EnhanceFX/README.md

 EnhanceFX™ V Evolution Prestige is a hybrid super-resolution model crafted in PyTorch.
 It utilises a combination of state-of-the-art techniques, alongside other optimisations and novelties to deliver outstandingly sharp 16x upscaling, designed to extract both global and fine details effectively, while adding in contextual detail.

 EnhanceFX™ VI doesn’t just upscale – it *understands*.
 With its cutting-edge quantum architecture, it takes the time to *think*, analysing the domain, color dynamics, and semantic cues before *perfecting* every detail.
-Powered by the the ‘ViRAU’ dynamic activation function, multiple enhanced attention heads, and a SotA, razor-sharp, ultra-noiseless hybrid Transformer core, EnhanceFX™ VI learns and adapts to your ideal image, delivering outstanding results.
+Powered by the ‘ViRAU’ dynamic activation function (5+ years in the making), multiple enhanced attention heads, and a SotA, razor-sharp, ultra-noiseless hybrid Transformer core, EnhanceFX™ VI learns and adapts to your ideal image, delivering outstanding results.
 Tested against the ***best***, it marks the revolution of smart image upscaling, ensuring precise, detailed, and lifelike enhancement.
 [1]

 ## Strengths

-- 💡 Hybrid Super-Resolution Architecture: Combines Transformers and RRDBs for great 16x upscaling.
+- 💡 Hybrid Super-Resolution Architecture: Combines Transformers, RRDBs and other *exclusive* elements for outstanding 16x+ upscaling.
 - 🧠 Self-Attention Mechanisms: Custom Transformer blocks help with contextual long-term detail preservation.
 - ⚡ Frequency Blocks: Enhanced frequency-domain processing to mitigate noise artefacts.
 - 🎯 2-3/0.5-1.5 Billion Parameters: Optimally tuned for both Generator (G) and Discriminator (D) power equality (Undisclosed for VI).
 - ✨ Distributed custom upsampler with novel, activation function designed in-house; 'ViRAU' (VI only).

 ## Current Progress

-Based directly on the 8XOne architecture, this is the th iteration in development.
+Based directly on the 8XOne architecture, this is the 5/6th iteration in development.
 Impressive results so far, with improvements still in progress:

 - Issues to Address: Vanishing gradients, ISO-style noise artefacts from FFT, and colour leaks between transformers.
 - Proposed Fixes: Recursive block interconnects (as a modification or addition to the existing blocks) improve transformer coordination by promoting better gradient flow and effective communication between layers.